Jade Cocoon 2: Plot

 Jade Cocoon 2s plot occurs 100 years after the events in the original Jade Cocoon.
 The time of the Nagi people and "cocoon masters" has passed.
 New "cocoon masters" are now cited as "beasthunters" and are the prominent force of monster raising, with the player playing one named Kahu who visits the Temple of Kemuel in the hopes of becoming a beasthunter and having adventures like the old cocoon masters he's idolized.
 However, Kahu encounters trouble during his license exam required to become a full-fledged beast-hunter.
 He encounters a young fairy named Nico, who leaves Kahu cursed, and he's given a very short time to live before his body is consumed by evil.
 Kemuel Temple's resident guardian, Levant - the hero of the original Jade Cocoon - offers Kahu a chance to heal himself.
 By utilizing the four magical orbs found in the heart of the elemental forests and a dark lute, Levant will be able to save Kahu's life.
 Kahu now sets off on his adventure, to save himself and eventually the world.
 Other characters from the first Jade Cocoon also appear, like Kikinak, who became a rich shopkeeper thanks to Levant.
 A statue of Mahbu, the Nagi Maiden, can also be seen at the room where Levant is.

 Development

 The game was developed in more than 2 years with a team of 40 people.
+It was one of the first games on the PlayStation 2 to used the console's hard drive for faster load times.